Skip to content

 Front-channel logout (a different mechanism)

-OIDC Front-Channel Logout 1.0 (browser-side iframe fan-out) is a separate spec the library does not currently implement.
-Back-channel is the more deployable choice: no third-party cookie dependency, works across origins, doesn't require the user's browser to be open at the moment fan-out happens.
+OIDC Front-Channel Logout 1.0 (browser-side iframe fan-out) is a separate spec the library intentionally does not implement.
+Back-channel is the deployable choice: no third-party cookie dependency, works across origins, doesn't require the user's browser to be open at the moment fan-out happens.